DominiK037/dsa-patterns-handbook/README.md

 ````
 ---

+## Goals
+To be smooth in pattern recognition and algorithmic reasoning rather than memorization.

+Every problem included here focuses on:
+- Identifying the underlying pattern.
+- Explaining the reasoning path.
+- Writing clean, optimized code.
+- Time & Space complexities.

+---

 ## Repository Structure
 > This will keep changing as per my learnings (Every day)

 ````markdown

 dsa-patterns-handbook/
 ├── src/
 │   └── main/